 Why should you choose Allconnect?
 We’re the #1 broadband marketplace in the U.S, meaning you can trust us to search, compare and order internet and TV service for your home.Get started

 Joe is a senior writer for CNET covering home technology and broadband.
 Prior to joining CNET, Joe led MYMOVE’s moving coverage and reported on broadband policy, the digital divide, and privacy issues for the br… Read more

 Editor, Broadband Content

-- FeaturedThe government is set to spend $65 billion on broadband.
+FeaturedCongress included $65 billion for broadband in the infrastructure bill.
 How will it affect you?
-Joe Supan — 5 min read
+Joe Supan — 6 min read